Ji-Hwan Bae Player Props: Pirates vs. Giants

 Ji-Hwan Bae At The Plate

-- Bae has seven doubles, two home runs and nine walks while hitting .275.
+- Bae has seven doubles, two home runs and nine walks while batting .275.

-- In 58.1% of his 43 games this season, Bae has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Bae has reached base via a hit in 26 games this season (of 44 played), and had multiple hits in 10 of those games.

-- He has hit a home run in two of 43 games played this year, and in 1.3% of his plate appearances.
+- He has gone deep in two of 44 games played this year, and in 1.3% of his plate appearances.

-- Bae has driven home a run in seven games this season (16.3%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on one occasion..
+- In 15.9% of his games this year, Bae has had at least one RBI.
+He's picked up more than one in 9.1% and driven in three or more of his team's runs in one contest.

-- He has scored in 16 games this season (37.2%), including multiple runs in six games.
+- He has scored in 16 of 44 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.